How to debug a .VBS custom action

 - Download and install Microsoft Script Debugger for Windows.

-- Enable the Just In Time Debugging policy as described in this Microsoft article.
+- Enable the Just In Time Debugging policy

 - Make sure the custom action you are about to debug has a stopping point like a MsgBox occurrence.
 For example, the message can be "Starting Debug Mode...".